-Choosing a Hard Drive
+Choosing a Hard Drive or SSD

 What, Exactly, is a Hard Drive?

-RAM, on the other hand, is volatile, which means that once the power is removed from the RAM, the data that was on the RAM disappears.
+System RAM, on the other hand, is volatile, which means that once the power is removed from the RAM, the data that was on the RAM disappears.

 Types of Hard Drives

-Conventional Hard Drives
+Conventional Hard Disk Drives (HDD's)

 The disks are enclosed in a protective casing that also contains the drive motor, servos, actuator arms, read/write heads, and the logic circuitry necessary to interface with the system and read from and write to the magnetic disks.
 Hard drives also contain their own ROM, RAM cache, and controller circuitry.

 Conventional hard drives have some disadvantages.
 They are sensitive to physical shock, vibration, magnetic fields, and orientation (in general, they should be mounted either horizontally or vertically -- not anywhere in between).
 Because of the gyroscopic effect of the spinning disks, moving them while they are spinning is a very bad idea.
 They also consume a lot of power and generate a considerable amount of heat.
 Many people use hard drive coolers to cool them down a bit.

 Hard disk drives do have one advantage over SSD's, however, and that is that HDD's don't have a lifespan defined by a specific number of read/write cycles.
 SSD's do.
 That's one reason why HDD's are still used in some systems that are constantly writing to the drive, such as video surveillance systems.
 In applications where the drive is constantly being written to, HDD's may last considerably longer than SSD's.

 A newer type of hard drive that's becoming enormously popular is called a Solid State Drive, or SSD.